 - Having difficulty maintaining boundaries and expectations within the home

 - In a home environment impacting on the health and well-being of a child

 The Early Help Partnership Forum is a monthly multi-agency meeting coordinated by the Family Support Service.

 This is an opportunity for schools and other professionals who work with children, families, and peer groups to seek help when current support is not bringing about positive change.

 The Early Help Partnership Forum takes a problem-solving approach and responds with ideas and resources to take back and try.

 To put forward a family, child, or issue for discussion, complete our Early Help Partnership Forum Access form.

 Requests will need to be made no less than 2 weeks before the meeting.

 Concerns about the safety and well-being of a child

-You can find out more about safeguarding young people on the Buckinghamshire Safeguarding Children Board website
+You can find out more about safeguarding young people from the Buckinghamshire Safeguarding Children Board.